 Carnival celebrations around the world are characterized by street festivals, parades, masquerades and an air of creative anarchy — for a few days per year, those at the top of the social order allow it to go topsy-turvy: hierarchies flip upside down, jokesters blaspheme with impunity and traditional roles and identities become fluid.

-Let’s see how people celebrate Carnival in cities around the world.
+Let’s see how people in six cities celebrate Carnival around the world.